-A focus group of millennial women who were currently living with their boyfriends were recently interviewed regarding their relationship, their thoughts about marriage and how cohabitation differs from marriage.
+“I do” feels complicated.
+What can you learn from a focus group of millennial women who live with their boyfriends?
+You can really find out about their relationships, their thoughts about marriage and how they think cohabitation differs from marriage.

-In response to the first question, most agreed that living together and marriage were practically the same thing — that it really boiled down to commitment to the relationship — and they wondered why someone would need a piece of paper to show commitment to each other.
+Most of the women agreed that living together and marriage were practically the same thing.
+They said it really boiled down to commitment to the relationship.
+And, they wondered why someone needs a piece of paper to prove their commitment to each other.

-They also wondered out loud if they could make a marriage work.
-Only one of the women came from a family where her parents were still married.
-She commented that everyone in her family had been successful at marriage so far except her.
+They also wondered if they could make a marriage work.
+For instance, only one of the women came from an intact family.
+She said everyone in her family had been successful at marriage so far except her.

-When asked about the differences in cohabitation and marriage, the discussion centered on the absence of benefits because they weren’t legally married, even though they thought of themselves as married.
-They also said people treated them differently when they discovered they weren’t married.
+Regarding the differences in cohabitation and marriage, they discussed missing benefits because they weren’t legally married, even though they thought of themselves as married.
+They also said people treated them differently when they discovered they were unmarried.

-Most of the women in the focus group said they were trying to avoid the pain of divorce.
-Unfortunately, many people don’t understand that relationship dynamics without relationship structure increases the risk for experiencing exactly what they are trying to avoid.
+Most of the women in the focus group said they want to avoid the pain of divorce.
+Unfortunately, many people don’t understand that relationship dynamics without relationship structure increase that risk.

-If you are in a serious relationship and are wondering if you should take your relationship to the next level, instead of moving in together, consider taking a class that will help you know if you have learned all of the different skills you will need to help your relationship last a lifetime.
+If you’re in a serious relationship and wonder if you should take your relationship to the next level, think carefully.
+Instead of moving in together, consider taking a class that will help you know if you have learned all of the different skills that can help your relationship last a lifetime.